TeachingTheMachine/AudioMate/README.md

 ## Architecture 🏗️

-TTS API Testing Tool is built on a clean, scalable architecture designed for professional API testing and comparison workflows.
+AudioMate TTS API Testing Tool is built on a clean, scalable architecture designed for API testing and comparison workflows.

 ### Core Components